LanVukusic/Chamsys_MagicQ_tricks/README.md

 ### Intelligent fan times palletes
 Type this syntax in the command line and hit a pallete to fade with intelligent fan.
 If you then record that pallete to a playback it will fade acordingly.
-Example: Select fixtures, At full, 3*+ (select a color), record to a playback Applying Palettes with times and fanned times can be applied to all Palette types including Beam and Colour.
+Example: Select fixtures, At full, 3*+ (select a color), record to a playback.
+Applying Palettes with times and fanned times can be applied to all Palette types including Beam and Colour.